Munawwar/http-snapshotter/README.md

 ## Same request, varied response

-There are scenarios where one needs to test varied response for the same call (.e.g GET /account).
+There are scenarios where one needs to test varied response for the same call (e.g GET /account).

-There are 2 ways to go about this.
+There are 2 ways to go about this:

 Method 1: The easy way it to not touch the existing snapshot file, and use `attachResponseTransformer` to change the response on runtime for the specific test: